andrew/ultimate-awesome/README.md

 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.
 - [awesome-markdown](https://github.com/mundimark/awesome-markdown) - A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.).
 - [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
+- [awesome-canvas](https://github.com/raphamorim/awesome-canvas) - A curated list of awesome HTML5 Canvas with examples, related articles and posts.
 - [awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and open source tools.
 - [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
-- [awesome-canvas](https://github.com/raphamorim/awesome-canvas) - A curated list of awesome HTML5 Canvas with examples, related articles and posts.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-webauthn](https://github.com/yackermann/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.
+- [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
 - [awesome-aws-amplify](https://github.com/dabit3/awesome-aws-amplify) - Curated list of AWS Amplify Resources.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .